maciejpirog/cpp-effects/doc/refman-cpp-effects.md

 - `int64_t label` - The label of the handler to which the control should go.
 If there is no handler with label `label` in the context or it does not handle the command `Cmd`, the program ends with exit code `-1`.

 - `HandlerRef href` - A reference to the handler to which the control should go.
-See the note at ``HandlerRef`.
+See the documentation for [`HandlerRef`](refman-cpp-effects.md#class-handlerref).

 - `const Cmd& cmd` - The invoked command.